How Long Nexium Takes to Heal GERD, Ulcers, Gastritis, and LPR?

 LPR is the reflux of stomach contents (acid and digestive enzymes) into your throat (reference).

 LPR usually accompanies GERD (acid reflux).
-No sufficient data in research regarding the duration needed for PPIs (as Nexium).
+No sufficient data in research regarding the duration needed for PPIs (such as Nexium).

-A 6-month course of Nexium (or any other PPI) is recommended by the American Academy of Otolaryngology-Head and Neck Surgery.
-The 6-month period appears to be the average duration needed for Nexium to heal LPR.
+The American Academy of Otolaryngology-Head and Neck Surgery recommends a 6-month course of Nexium (or any other PPI).
+The 6-month period appears to be the average duration for Nexium to heal LPR.

-Nexium may be less effective if LPR is not accompanied by GERD symptoms.
+Nexium may be less effective if GERD symptoms do not accompany LPR.

-The AGA (Americal Gastroenterological Association) recommends AGAINST the use of PPIs (as Nexium) for isolated LPR without GERD (reference).
+The AGA (Americal Gastroenterological Association) recommends AGAINST the use of PPIs (such as Nexium) for isolated LPR without GERD (reference).

-This diversity in recommendation reflects the lack of strong scientific evidence regarding the use of PPIs for LPR.
+This diversity in recommendation reflects the lack of strong scientific evidence regarding using PPIs for LPR.
 Discuss the issue with your doctor.